-The Group sells hardware devices with subscription to certain information platform and provision of other services to customers.
+The Group sells hardware devices directly to its customers.
+The sale of hardware devices include subscription to certain information platform.
 As a result, the sale of hardware device is a contract with multiple performance obligations.

 Revenue from the sale of hardware devices is recognised at the point in time when control of the assets is transferred to the customer, generally on delivery of the hardware devices.